bazelbuild/bazel-central-registry/docs/README.md

 - Verify the module version exists in the `metadata.json` of the module.
 - Verify the source archive URL matches the source repository specified in `metadata.json`.
 - Verify the source archive URL is stable if it comes from GitHub.
-(See [this discussion](https://github.com/bazel-contrib/SIG-rules-authors/issues/11#issuecomment-1029861300))
+(See [this discussion](https://github.com/bazel-contrib/SIG-rules-authors/issues/11#issuecomment-1029861300)).
+Comment `@bazel-io skip_check unstable_url` to skip this check.
 - Verify the integrity values of the source archive and patch files (if any) are correct.
-- Verify the checked-in MODULE.bazel file matches the one in the extracted and patched source tree.
+- Verify the checked-in `MODULE.bazel` file matches the one in the extracted and patched source tree.
 - Check if the module is new or the `presubmit.yml` file is changed compared to the last version, if so a BCR maintainer review will be required to run jobs specified in `presubmit.yml`.

 Additional validations implemented in the [bcr_presubmit.py](https://github.com/bazelbuild/continuous-integration/blob/master/buildkite/bazel-central-registry/bcr_presubmit.py) script:

-- The checked-in MODULE.bazel, source.json, patches files are not modified in the PR.
+- The checked-in `MODULE.bazel`, `source.json`, patches files are not modified in the PR.
 - The files outside of `modules/` directory are not modified in the pull request if the PR is adding a new module version.

 ### Anonymous module test